cardano-foundation/CIPs/CIP6/CIP6.md

 ## Copyright

-This CIP is licensed under Apache-2.0.
+This file is documentation, and therefore subject to CC-BY-4.0 (and not subject to Apache 2.0).